AnotherGitAccount/TFE/README.md

 ## What's new

+**[14 - 17th November 2020] __Preloader / Bootloader / Linux Kernel / System file__

+It took me 4 days but I'm now able to create custom preloader / bootloader / linux kernel and system file and boot them all on the ARM.
+The preloader also boot the FPGA et set its content on the way.

+-> I'm happy

 **[13th November 2020] __Working on the report and register file__**

 Register file is now ready and I added register file and on-chip memory sections to the report.